Companhia Paulista de Trens Metropolitanos

 The Companhia Paulista de Trens Metropolitanos (CPTM) (lit.
-'São Paulo Metropolitan Trains Company') is one of the rapid transit companies serving the city of São Paulo, alongside the São Paulo Metro, ViaQuatro and ViaMobilidade, all four forming the largest metropolitan rail transport network of Latin America.
+'São Paulo Metropolitan Trains Company') is one of the rapid transit companies serving the city of São Paulo, alongside Companhia do Metropolitano de São Paulo, Motiva Linha 4, Motiva Linhas 5 e 17, TIC Trens, ViaMobilidade Linhas 8 e 9 and Trivia Trens, all seven forming the largest metropolitan rail transport network of Latin America.
 It was created on 28 May 1992, from several railroads that already existed in Greater São Paulo, Brazil.

-Part of the Greater São Paulo rail system, the CPTM currently operates 57 stations in five lines, with a total length of 199 km.
+Part of the Greater São Paulo rail system, the CPTM currently operates 15 stations in a single line, with a total length of 35 km.
 The system carries about 2 million passengers a day.
 On 7 December 2018, CPTM set a weekday ridership record with 3,221,035 trips.

 History

 Most of railways now run by the CPTM were built between 1860 and 1957 by the São Paulo Railway (the lines 7 and 10), Estrada de Ferro Sorocabana (the lines 8 and 9) and Estrada de Ferro Central do Brasil (lines 11 and 12).
 These railways were eventually incorporated into the state-owned Rede Ferroviária Federal (RFFSA) in 1957 and Ferrovia Paulista S.A.
 (FEPASA) 1971.
 Finally, in 1992 the urban sections of RFFSA and FEPASA merged, forming the CPTM.

 Between the end of the 1990s and the early 2000s, the CPTM began the conversion of some metropolitan lines to provide a service similar to rapid transit and better integrate with the São Paulo Metro.
 Most of the stations where either rebuilt or modernized and new trains were purchased allowing the headway of lines to be as low as four minutes in some lines.
 This experience started in the Line E in the year 2000, in the stretch known as "East Express", serving the east end of São Paulo City and running parallel to the Line 3 - Red.

 The proposed Trens Intercidades regional railway project is considering using the Line 7 tracks for providing service to neighboring cities of Jundiaí, Campinas and Americana.

 In 2018, the CPTM opened the Line 13, the first line completely built and operated by the company.
-This line connects the Line 12 to the São Paulo–Guarulhos International Airport, with a special Express service connecting it to the central Luz station, and another service connecting it to the Brás station, both only operating on a specific schedule.
+This line connects Line 12 to São Paulo/Guarulhos International Airport, with a special Express service connecting it to the central Palmeiras-Barra Funda station.

 In 2021, the operation of Lines 8 and 9 was granted to the private company Via Mobilidade.